-House in Rishon Le Zion
+House in Rishon Le Zion40 photos

 Designed by Shachar Rozenfeld Architects in Rishon Le Zion, Israel, a 600 square meter house was built on a narrow trapezoidal plot adjacent to a small green public park.